Jemoka/blag/content/posts/KBhnus_eng401_film_analysis.md

 -   Long songs to illustrate love:w
 -   Not enough
 -   Blue cololr grading
+-   Desdemona very white because of framing compared to all others

 ## Basil Dearden's All Night Long {#basil-dearden-s-all-night-long}